Woman rides an escalator holding a rolling traveling suitcase

 Become an authorized user

-According to Experian, one option to start building credit history would be to become an authorized user on someone else’s credit card, as long as the creditor reports to the credit bureaus.
-Most credit card issuers may accept immigrants with Social Security numbers as authorized users, and some may accept applicants without a Social Security number.
+One option to start building credit history may be to become an authorized user on someone else’s credit card, as long as the creditor reports to the credit bureaus.
+Check with the credit card issuer to see if it accepts immigrants with or without Social Security numbers or ITINs as authorized users.
 Remember that if the primary cardmember on this account (typically a family member or friend) fails to make payments on time, that adverse credit history may also be reflected on the authorized user’s credit report.

 Secured credit cards

 If you lack credit history in the U.S. or have a poor credit history and haven’t been able to qualify for an unsecured credit card, you could consider applying for a secured credit card.
 A secured credit card is a real credit card account that requires a cash deposit.
-With a Discover It® Secured Credit Card your credit line will equal your deposit amount, starting at $200.1
+With a Discover It® Secured Credit Card, your credit line will equal your deposit amount, starting at $200.1 Discover secured cards also offer cash back rewards on eligible purchases.

 Did you know?